By: Kevin Osterhoudt, MD, MSCE, FAAP, FAACT, FACMT

 U.S. states.
 That means the availability of tempting treats that contain tetrahydrocannabinol (THC), the psychoactive ingredient in marijuana, is on the rise.
 Unfortunately, so is the unintentional THC poisoning risk these products pose to kids who get a hold of them.

-Marijuana can be dangerous in all forms for children and adolescents, both in the short term and the long term.
+dangerous in all forms for children and adolescents, both in the short term and the long term.
 That's why it's important for parents to understand how much THC is contained in edible products and how THC is absorbed in the body.
 Parents also need to know how to keep kids safe.

 What are marijuana edibles?